Why Flexible Project Management Important? 7 Best Tips for 2025

 The classic view in most product development textbooks is that product requirements are defined based on thorough market research.
 Once these requirements have been defined, the project is planned.

 However, the method can only be implemented in rare cases.
 Ever-faster innovation cycles in a digitized world ensure customer requirements change during project development.
 Flexible project management is required so that the goal can still be achieved.
-Constant customer contact and adapting the needs to the project goals is one way to achieve the goal.
+Constant customer contact and adapting the needs to the project goals are two ways to achieve the goal.
 This can be a promising path if a product is specially developed for a customer.

 However, this methodology cannot be implemented for projects and products aimed at a mass market.
-Since it is impossible to stay in constant contact with many customers, the definition of so-called personas as selected representatives of a target group helps.
-They represent a specific customer group's characteristics, expectations, and user behavior.
+Since staying in constant contact with many customers is impossible, the definition of so-called personas as selected representatives of a target group helps.
+They represent a specific customer group’s characteristics, expectations, and user behavior.
 The alignment and adjustment of the project goals to the defined personas characterize flexible project management.
 Among other things, companies rely on the collection of their own experiences.
-Manufacturers of outdoor equipment organize special challenges under difficult conditions to test products still in development.
+Outdoor equipment manufacturers organize special challenges under difficult conditions to test products still in development.

 5. Extension of agile techniques to all areas of project management